KDE/digikam-doc/image_editor/transform_tools.rst

     Preservation of features is not possible if enlarging too much.
 The inflation process is the exact reverse of the shrinking process, so the maximum amount of pixels you can add to a layer corresponds to the amount of pixels that are not protected.
 For example, if you have a 1000 pixel wide image and you have marked a 800 pixel wide area for protection, the final width should be less than 1200.

 The sample image below illustrates where masks have been applied to preserve important areas in green and remove unwanted areas in red.
+The image width will be reduced by 40% and the height will be unchanged.

 .. figure:: images/editor_liquid_rescale_masks.webp
     :alt:
     :align: center

-    **Step 2**: Liquid Rescale Preservation and Suppression Masks Applied Over the Sample Image Before Resizing
+    **Step 2**: Liquid Rescale Preservation and Suppression Masks Applied Over the Sample Image Before Width Resizing Down

 Energy Function
 ~~~~~~~~~~~~~~~